Bobby D sets the night on fire!

 Bobby was an amazing DJ and a stand-up guy, unlike many DJS, Bobby was always sociable, no ego and would talk to you even though he was busy mixing 200 records an hour.

 There are many great DJs that come to name when you think of Chicago DJs.
 There are so many you don’t know too.
 Bobby D is up there as one of the greats and a true visionary.
-In fact, many would say he changed the mixtape market forever as you’ll hear with all of his EDIT CRAZY MIXES along with songs and more below.
+In fact, many would say he changed the mixtape market forever as you’ll hear with his mixes and EDIT CRAZY MIX TAPES SERIES below.

 Here’s Bobby’s story… from the beginning